PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 11:40:35
+Last updated: 2024-04-02 11:42:38
-Random Quote: Time is the wisest counsellor of all. - Pericles
+Random Quote: We are all something, but none of us are everything. - Blaise Pascal